 Firstly these text have been produced by a scholar who had a sharp phonetic ear and a great command of the Middle Atlas Berber language.
 Secondly these texts have been collected with an emphasis on linguistic reality and with a realist vision on Middle Atlas Berber language and culture.
 Thirdly the original texts are nowadays difficult to find and even more difficult to obtain.

+Translations of the transcribed texts into English have been published as volume 43 of the series Berber Studies, see the link below.
 The subseries Textes berbères du Maroc central will be continued at irregular intervals.

 In the main series we published further Berber text editions, including the English translation of the aforementioned texts and a catalogue of the Fonds Arsène Roux, as well as ethnographic texts of Central and Southwest Morocco:

 - Tashelhiyt Berber Texts from the Ayt Brayyim, Lakhsas and Guedmioua Region (South Morocco)

 - Textes berbères des Ait Izdeg (Moyen Atlas marocain) – Textes originaux en fac-similé avec traductions

 - Textes berbères du Maroc central (Traductions en anglais – Translations into English)